 This class will practice Hatha Yoga, a Sanskrit term that invokes the idea of balancing opposites.
 It involves learning basic Yoga poses and combining them in "vinyasas" which are the merging of the individual poses to create a flow, the meaning of the word in Sanskrit.
 Yoga is a mind- body activity designed to build flexibility, balance, fitness and harmony through the coordination of movement and breath.
 The class is based on non-judgmental, cooperative and shared class experiences.
-In Yoga, everyone can succeed, regardless of body type, fitness level or physical hindrances.
-(1 credit class runs 8 weeks only).
-FALL & SPRING
+In Yoga, everyone can succeed, regardless of body type, fitness level or physical hindrances FALL & SPRING